Entity API

 print(content_object.asset.title)

-Each content object will contain a least one Generation, migrated content may have multiple Generations.
+Each Content Object will contain a least one Generation, migrated content may have multiple Generations.

 for generation in client.generations(content_object):